ftessier/scdb-ri/comparisons/0001-energy-conservation/readme.md

-# SC-0001: Energy Conservation in Infinite Media <!-- omit in toc -->
+# SC-0001: Energy conservation in infinite media <!-- omit in toc -->

 ## Table of contents <!-- omit in toc -->